bitplane/bitplane.net/~/doc/thoughts/lens/words/index.md

 it's just a point to be told.

-It's a statement by its maker: that words aren't ink or paper.
+It's a statement by its maker: words aren't ink or paper.
 They're heard in your head,
 as they're seen and they're read.
 As to read, interact,